STAGECOACH MOUNTAIN RANCH

 Growing Jobs and Investing Locally

-At build-out, we are projecting 481 full-time equivalent positions.
+We are projecting 481 full-time equivalent positions.
 We expect to employ approximately 250 full-time employees and 500 part-time employees at full buildout.

 We are excited about the future and cannot wait to hire many talented individuals from the local community.
 Positions will be available once we receive approval for our project.
 We look forward to supporting the growth and success of each individual.